OpenPecha/Toolkit/docs/docs/data/op-pipeline.md

 The scan ID follows `bdr:`.
 In this case, the ID is `W1KG12304`.

 Multiple scans can be OCRd in one batch.
-Add one BDRC scan ID per line.
+Add one BDRC Scan ID per line.

 > **Warning**: BDRC Work IDs and Version IDs aren't supported.
-If used, the job will result in failure.
+If used, the OCR will result in failure.

 ### OCR Engine